-Investment Philosophies in Real Estate B40.2341
+Investment Philosophies in Real Estate

+B40.2341

 Prerequisite: B01.2311.
 3 credits.
 Spring.
-A course designed to expose students to a wide range of investment philosophies in the special context of real estate investing.
+This is a course designed to expose students to a wide range of investment philosophies in the special context of real estate investing.
 Each week, leading professionals or academics speak on a particular approach to real estate investing, how it is put into practice, and the extent to which it is successful.

-International Investments Analysis B40.3103
+International Investments Analysis

+B40.3103

+For description, see page 45.

 Special Topics

+B40.3110

-B40.3110 Prerequisite: B01.2311.
+Prerequisite: B01.2311.
 1.5 credits.
 Fall or spring.

 Topics vary from semester to semester; check registration information and department bulletin boards for current offerings.
 Advanced topics of current interest are offered that illustrate current theory and empirical findings in actual case settings.
 Students may only elect this course once in their degree program.

-Investment Strategies B40.3122
+Investment Strategies

+B40.3122

+Prerequisite: B01.2311.
+1.5 credits.
+Fall and spring.

-Subjective approach to security analysis.
-Topics include industry selection, market timing, interpretation of market history and cycles.
+This course is a subjective approach to security analysis.
+Topics include industry selection, market timing, and interpretation of market history and cycles.
 Illustrations range from applications of the Dow theory to interest rate analysis to contrary opinion theories.
-Goal is to blend current market, political, and economic factors in with standard firm financial data to make better investment decisions.
+The goal is to blend current market, political, and economic factors in with standard firm financial data to make better investment decisions.

-Investment Philosophies B40.3124
+Investment Philosophies

+B40.3124

+Prerequisite: B01.2311.
+1.5 credits.

+Spring

-A course designed to expose students to a wide range of investment philosophies.
+This is a course designed to expose students to a wide range of investment philosophies.
 Each week leading professionals or academics speak on a particular philosophy, how it is put into practice, and what determines ultimate success.
 The intent is to provide an unbiased forum for the presentation of different investment styles, while supplying tools and empirical evidence to enable students to make their own judgments about the relative value of these various philosophies.

 Topics in Corporate Finance: EMT Focus

+B40.3160

+Prerequisite: B01.2311.
+1.5 credits.
+Fall and spring.

 Topics vary from semester to semester; check registration information and department bulletin boards for current offerings.
 Advanced topics of current interest are offered that illustrate current theory and empirical findings in actual case settings.
 Students may only elect this course once in their degree program.

-Financial E-Commerce B40.3162
+Financial E-Commerce

+B40.3162

+For description, see page 42.

-Private Equity Finance B40.3165
+Private Equity Finance

+B40.3165

+For description, see page 42.